 Starting with the slow, menacing title track, moaning keyboards, and random news samples cutting across the

-Luddite makes for a good slice of Grotus at its pre-major-label peak.
+rumbling beat before piling things on a bit, Luddite makes for a good slice of Grotus at its pre-major-label peak.

 Finding its own way around industrial/rock fusions without simply recreating Ministry or Nine Inch Nails, the foursome